typelevel/cats-effect/docs/migration-guide.md

 hence `Succeeded` contains a value of type `OptionT[IO, Int]` instead.

-In general you can assume that binding on the value of type `F[A]` contained in `Succeeded` does not force further execution.
-In the case of `OutcomeIO` that means that the outcome has been constructed as `Outcome.Succeeded(IO.pure(result))`.
+In general you can assume that binding on the value of type `F[A]` contained in `Succeeded` does not perform further effects.
+In the case of `IO` that means that the outcome has been constructed as `Outcome.Succeeded(IO.pure(result))`.

 [sbt]: https://scala-sbt.org